 ability of the adhesive to resist splitting.
 Good cohesion is necessary for clean removal.
 Adhesion – a bond produced between a tape adhesive and a surface for procedures A, B, C, and G.

-12.1.9 Fibreboard substrate if Procedure C, or F is used.
+12.1.9 Fibreboard substrate if procedure C, or F is used.

 13. Precision and Bias Statement